typedb/typedb/docs/pages/academy/4-data-loading/1-loading-files.md

 Isn’t it exciting?

 ## What next?
 The knowledge base is far from complete yet.
-In the [next lesson](./csv-migration) you will start learning about the Graql [templating language](https://en.wikipedia.org/wiki/Template_processor) and how to load structured data files into GRAKN.
+In the [next lesson](./csv-migration) you will start learning about the Graql [templating language](https://en.wikipedia.org/wiki/Template_processor) and how to load structured data files into Grakn.
 It is a good idea at this point to have a look at how the various file that we are using look like you can either find them into the VM, if you are confident enough with the command line or you can download them from [github](https://github.com/graknlabs/academy.git) and open them with your favourite text editor.